firefox-containers-helper/firefox-containers-helper/README.md

 This readme contains extensive information about the extension and it aims to bootstrap new users into using the extension effectively.

+## Repository source code update

+This repository is now going to be hosted and managed on GitHub here: https://github.com/charles-m-knox/firefox-containers-helper

+This repository will be archived.

 ## Table of Contents

 - [Firefox Containers Helper](#firefox-containers-helper)